 Before you arrive

 Your offer pack contains the full details of your College offer and its conditions.
 However, if you change your mind and decline your College offer, you will also be declining your place on the programme of study offered to you as the two offers are linked.
-To secure your College offer, you must successfully complete your financial declaration.
+To secure your College offer, you must complete your financial declaration.
 You would therefore need to research and secure funding for your studies, if you haven’t done so already.

 Finding funding for your studies